BroadbandForum/data-model-template/specification/index.md

 | Profile description | `{{profdesc}}`\
 `{{noprofdesc}}` | An auto-generated description of a profile.\
-This template SHOULD only be used within the description of a profile (@sec:profiles-1).\
+This template SHOULD only be used within the description of a profile (@sec:profile-elements).\
 This is a hint to processing tools to replace the template reference with a description of the profile.
 This overrides processing tools' expected default behavior (unless suppressed by `{{noprofdesc}}`) of describing the profile before the rest of the description.\
 Typically processing tools will generate text of the form "This table defines the \<profile:v> profile for the \<object:m> object.
 The minimum REQUIRED version for this profile is \<object:m.n>." (or more complex text if the profile is based on or extends other profiles). |\